bstag/Antler/src/content/docs/contact-form-setup.md

 # Contact Form Setup

-Learn how to configure and deploy the serverless contact form functionality in MdCms.
-The contact form supports both serverless deployments (Cloudflare Pages) and static deployments (GitHub Pages) with third-party form services.
+description: "Learn how to configure and deploy the serverless contact form functionality in Antler.
+The contact form supports both serverless deployments (Cloudflare Pages) and static deployments (GitHub Pages) with third-party form services."

 ## How It Works

-The MdCms contact form system is designed to work across different deployment platforms:
+The Antler contact form system is designed to work across different deployment platforms:

 ### Serverless Deployment (Cloudflare Pages - Recommended)
 - Uses a Cloudflare Pages Function (`functions/contact.js`) to handle form submissions